 Someone willing to commit to heroin recovery 100% must also commit to eventually getting off any and all prescription medications.
 So even if that patient began taking methadone as a substitute for heroin, his or her commitment would drive him/her to gradually use less methadone over time.
 This could take seven days, a couple of weeks, or even longer.

-Unfortunately, a heroin addict who does not have a genuine commitment to getting well could find him/herself strung out on methadone for the rest of his/her life.
+Unfortunately, somebody affected by heroin addiction who does not have a genuine commitment to getting well could find him/herself strung out on methadone for the rest of his/her life.
 This happens more frequently than many people know or understand.
 It is one of the many reasons we stress patient commitment and its importance to recovery.

 In closing, there is one last thing to explain: aftercare and the amount of time it takes.
 Aftercare can add 12 months to the recovery process – but it doesn’t have to.

 What is aftercare?
 Aftercare is a collection of therapy and other services offered to recovering substance abusers in order to help them avoid relapse.
 Statistics show that among those who do relapse, it occurs within the first year following formal rehab.

 Aftercare services are designed to carry those in recovery to the one-year mark and beyond.
 This is not without purpose.
 Statistics also show that recovering substance abusers who make it to the one-year mark with the help of aftercare are significantly less likely to relapse.

 The important thing to understand about aftercare, at least in relation to the amount of time it takes, is that it is up to the individual patient.
 One patient may feel strong enough after three months of aftercare to stop accessing treatments and go on from here.
 Others may want to continue receiving aftercare services for up to 12 months.